wonyongHwang/KopoBlockchain/README.md

 You can generate a new block by link down below.

-it also use GET method to run this function.
+it use GET method to run this function.

 http://localhost:8666/block/generateBlock